voerro/vue-tagsinput/README.md

 @tag-added | Fired when a new tag is added.
 The slug of the tag is passed along.
 @tag-removed | Fired when a tag is removed.
 The slug of the tag is passed along.
 @tags-updated | Fired when a tag is added or removed.
-@focus | Fired when a the input is focused
+@focus | Fired when the input is focused
-@blur | Fired when a the input is blurred
+@blur | Fired when the input is blurred
 @keydown | Fires on a keydown event
 @keyup | Fires on a keyup event